Robin-WZQ/Xi-Meng-Dataset/README.md

 ## Dataset-mini

-However, according to my practical experience, use all dataset to train a model(i.e. StlyGAN2) can not generate ideal result.
+However, according to my practical experience, use all dataset to train a model(i.e. StyleGAN2) can not generate ideal results.
 Thus, I divide the dataset into all&mini.
-In the mini dataset, it inculdes 105 sketch paintings whose structure are simpler and easier to let the model learn how to draw.
+In the mini dataset, it inculdes 105 sketches whose structure are simpler and easier to let the model learn how to draw.

 Each of the 105 sketch has a corresponding painted painting.
 Thus it also can be used as the train dataset for colorized model(i.e. Pix2Pix).
 And I also use filp-tranverse to do data expansion.
 So there will be 210 sketch-paintings pair in the end.